SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross_Video_Newt-IPR-3G-4S.md

 This connector can be used to manage and control the Ross Video Newt IPR-3G-4S.

 The connector only supports the Newt IPR-3G-4S IP to 4 SDI output configuration mode.
-Other Newt configuration modes require a separate driver.
+Other Newt configuration modes require a separate connector.

 ## About